33 Best Online Language Courses in 2023

-If you’re reading this, you’ve probably just recently decided to throw caution to the wind and learn a foreign language, traumatic high school Spanish finals be damned.
+If you’re reading this, you’ve probably decided to throw caution to the wind and learn a foreign language—traumatic high school Spanish finals be damned.

-Either way, congratulations!
-You’ve just stumbled upon the most epic list of courses to ramp up your online language learning.
+You’ve also just stumbled upon the most epic list of courses to ramp up your online language learning.

-LingQ is a web-based language-learning system founded by YouTube polyglot sensation, Steve Kaufmann.
-Like LiveMocha, there is a community aspect to the interface that rewards you for helping your peers.
-LingQ also has a massive database of lessons which are composed of text documents accompanied by audio.
+LingQ is a web-based language-learning system founded by YouTube polyglot sensation Steve Kaufmann.
+It has a community aspect that rewards you for helping your peers—plus a massive database of lessons composed of text documents accompanied by audio.

 With a Premium plan and points on this site, you’ll have access to their apps, vocabulary features, one-on-one English conversations, group conversations, writing corrections and a huge variety of learning activities and quizzes.